stac-utils/pgstac/README.md

 Commands:
-  initversion  Get initial version. load         Load STAC data into a pgstac database. migrate      Migrate a pgstac database. pgready      Wait for a pgstac database to accept connections. version      Get version from a pgstac database.
+  initversion  Get initial version. load         Load STAC data into a pgstac database. deleteitems  Bulk delete items from the pgstac database. migrate      Migrate a pgstac database. pgready      Wait for a pgstac database to accept connections. version      Get version from a pgstac database.